hiowenluke/testor/README.md

 2\.
 Using Mocha CLi options

-Testor uses mocha to do test (when Testor was installed, mocha was also installed), we can use the below mocha CLi options in Testor.
+Testor uses mocha to do test (when Testor was installed, mocha was also installed), you can use the below mocha CLi options in Testor.

 1\) The -b, --bail option forces Testor to bail after the first test failure.